azibn/automated_exocomet_hunt/README.md

 	./make

 Cython may show some deprecated warnings upon install.
-Updates to these soon.
+Fixes to these coming soon.

+**Note**: M1 Mac machines may face issues with Scipy install when using pip.
+Recommended to use a Conda enviornment and install Scipy with `conda install scipy`.

+The original installation method is below, if the above does not work.

 ----

 Requires Python 3 (tested in 3.5).
-Uses Numpy, Scipy, Astropy and Matplotlib libraries, and a working Cython install.
+Needs Numpy, Scipy, Astropy and Matplotlib libraries, and a working Cython install.

 Install by running: